Dave Leduc: The Rise of Lethwei

-After winning the world title, Leduc dedicated his career solely to Lethwei and has been at the forefront of the sport's rise in international popularity.
+Leduc is considered a pioneer of Lethwei.
+Leduc is referred to as the King of Lethwei.
+After winning the world title in 2016, Leduc dedicated his career to Lethwei and has been widely credited for the sport's rise in international popularity.
 Leduc expressed his hopes that Lethwei fighters will remain true to the traditions of the martial art as it grows in popularity.
-In 2017, Leduc helped the opening of gyms throughout the country and promoting Lethwei outside of Myanmar.
+Leduc helped open gyms throughout Myanmar and promoted Lethwei outside of the country.